Traditional Lanterns, Made by Hand.

 Each lantern is made one at a time, and there WILL be small differences in finish and construction for each lantern.

-• Lite lampshade mica panes that simulate horn.
+• Lite lampshade mica panes to simulate horn.

-The finish is intended to resemble a lantern that has been used and repainted multiple times, with visible brush marks and imperfections.
+• The finish is intended to resemble a lantern that has been used and repainted multiple times, with visible brushstrokes and imperfections.

 Rob Gorrell - Maker